dario-marvin/ImageProcessing-KernelConvolution/README.md

 <p align="center">
  <img src="https://github.com/dario-marvin/ImageProcessing-KernelConvolution/blob/master/formula1.png">
 </p>
-For edge and corner pixels, the idea is to locally overextend the image using the available pixels, that is, the pixel RGB value at position [1,1] is
+For edge and corner pixels, the idea is to locally overextend the image using the available pixels.
+For example the RGB value at position [1,1] is
 <p align="center">
  <img src="https://github.com/dario-marvin/ImageProcessing-KernelConvolution/blob/master/formula2.png">
 </p>